 RACK vs. XT

 RACK (VanEck Data Center Supply Chain ETF) and XT (iShares Future Exponential Technologies ETF) are both Technology Equities funds - RACK tracks the MarketVector Data Center Supply Chain Index while XT tracks the Morningstar Exponential Technologies Index (Net).
 Both are passively managed.
-At a correlation of -1.00, they often move in opposite directions.
+Their correlation of 0.91 suggests significant overlap in exposure.
 RACK charges 0.50%/yr vs 0.46%/yr for XT.

 Performance